GetBetterPrompts

 Frequently asked questions: better AI video prompts

-Common questions about writing prompts for Sora, Kling, Veo, Runway, and other AI video generators.
+Common questions about writing prompts for Sora, Kling, Veo 3, Runway, and other AI video generators.
 Structured prompts get more consistent, usable clips.

-How do I get better results from Sora, Kling, Veo, and Runway?
+How do I get better results from Sora, Kling, Veo 3, and Runway?

 Why does camera movement matter in AI video prompts?

-Camera movement (dolly, pan, tracking, static) defines how the shot feels and where the viewer’s attention goes.
-Without it, the model may choose randomly; with it, you get the motion and pacing you want for your story or ad.
+Camera movement (dolly, pan, tracking, static) defines how the shot feels and where the viewer looks.
+Without it, the model picks randomly.
+With it, you get the motion and pacing you want for your story, ad, or social clip.

 What is framing in video prompts and why specify it?

-Framing is what’s in frame: wide shot, medium shot, close-up, POV.
+Framing is what appears in the shot: wide, medium, close-up, POV.
 It controls scale and focus.
-Specifying framing (e.g. “close-up on the product”) helps the AI match your creative intent instead of defaulting to a generic mid-shot.
+Specifying framing (e.g. 'close-up on the product') helps the AI match your creative intent instead of defaulting to a generic mid-shot.

 Why mention style (cinematic, documentary, vlog) in video prompts?